Gig economy: everything you need to know about this labor market

-- The consumer request a specific service, and the gig workers provide it – This service may be a ride to a destination, a product or food delivered or any other similar service provided.
+- The consumer requests a specific service, and the gig workers provide it – This service may be a ride to a destination, a product or food delivered, or any other similar service provided.
 That’s why the “gig economy” is also often referred to as the “sharing economy” or the “peer economy.

 - Specific companies connect the workers with the consumers – Specialized gig economy platforms serve as mediators between workers and consumers.
 That’s why the “gig economy” is often referred to as the “platform economy.”